polarbear333/DXD9-Internal-Framework/README.md

 # DirectX Game Modding Framework with ImGui implementation (x86)

 Internal modding framework by hooking DirectX9 EndScene function with ImGui implementation, created solely for learning, experimentation purposes.
-Ideal for game modders and hackers who want to experiment with D3D9-based games.
-Includes implentations of basic ESP implementation and a framework for DLL injection.
+Ideal for game modders and hackers who want to experiment with D3D9-based games. basic ESP implementation and a framework for DLL injection.

 # Features
 * A real-time overlay of enemies (ESP) rendered to screen using WorldToScreen transformation